This article was last updated on January 3rd, 2021

 In my article here you find many variations of ways to clean and restore enamel cast iron pots.

 Final Thoughts – Enameled Cast Iron Sticking?

 Caring for your enamel cast-iron takes a little care and work.
-But you can clean and restore if it does become sticky.
+But you can clean and restore it if it does become sticky.

 Use the tips above and you will find that your food adheres to your cooking pot a lot less than previously.